wattdepot/wattdepot/docs/overview/domainmodel.md

 ## User

-To use a WattDepot server, you must normally contact the Administrator associated with that server and request a username and password and the group membership.
+To use a WattDepot server, you must normally contact the Administrator associated with that server and request a username and password and your user group membership.
 Once you have those credentials, you can:

 * Add and delete depositories
 * Add and delete sensors (and their associated locations, models, and properties)